proycon/flat/docs/user_guide.rst

 The actual annotation may be a FoLiA *class* value (in blue text), such as a label from a part-of-speech tagset, or it can be textual content (in black text).
 For the former, the value may either be free-fill (as in the image above) or selectable from a pull down list in case a closed set is defined (as in the image below).
+Note that if you want to *delete* an annotation, simply clear the class or text field (remove the existing value or select an empty value).

 Many annotation types span over multiple words.
 Examples are named entities, syntax, chunks, etc...
 To apply your annotation over multiple words, press the